gwu-libraries/DigitalServicesDocs/digitization/av/captions.md

 # File Naming for Caption and Subtitle Files
 WebVTT files should inherent the file name of the AV source file.
-The file name should also include information about the language and WebVTT type to improve accessibility.
+The file name should also include information about the language to improve accessibility.

 Example:
 - *Source AV File*: ms0000_s01_ss02_c03_i01.mp4
-- *WebVTT Type*: caption
 - *Language*: eng
-- **WebVTT file**: ms0000_s01_ss02_c03_i01.caption.eng.vtt
+- **WebVTT file**: ms0000_s01_ss02_c03_i01_eng.vtt

 # Metadata for WebVTT
 See [Guidelines for Embedding Metadata in WebVTT Files (FADGI)](https://www.digitizationguidelines.gov/guidelines/accessibilty_WebVTT.html).
 Required elements should be used when possible.
 The following elements are *always recommended*: